microsoft/azure-openai-in-a-day-workshop/exercises/exercises.md

 ___

-## :question: Exercise 12 - NL to SQL with Codex
+## :question: Exercise 12 - NL to SQL

 * Exercise: Write a prompt that generates the expected SQL statement
 * Table information: